top of page

 "....border disputes between Antipas and King Aretas of Nabatea had been slowly moving toward open warfare, exacerbated by Antipas' divorce of Aretas' daughter.
 In 36 C.E.
 Antipas' army suffered a serious defeat after fugitives from the former tetrarchy of Philip sided with the Nabateans.
 Antipas was forced to appeal to (Roman Emperor) Tiberius for help.
 The emperor ordered Lucius Vitellius, the Roman governor of Syria, to march against Aretas and ensure that he was captured or killed.
 Vitellius mobilized two legions, sending them on a detour around Judea..."
 (Article "Herod Antipas").

-Emperor Caligula (37AD-41AD), who succeeded Tiberius, was not a person lacking in self esteem.
-He gradually began to view himself as a god and, as a consequence, gave rise to "rumours of war" for a considerable time in the land of Israel.
-Caligula ordered statues of himself to be erected in all nations the Romans occupied, and so, in 40AD, a general by the name of Petronius was sent to Jerusalem to set up a statue of Caligula in the Temple.
-However, he was intercepted before he got there and was rebuffed by the Jews.
+Emperor Caligula (37AD-41AD), who succeeded Tiberius, began during the course of his reign to view himself as a god.
+This gave rise to fears of war for a considerable time in the land of Israel.
+He ordered statues of himself to be erected in all nations the Romans occupied, and so, in 40AD, a general by the name of Petronius was sent to Jerusalem to set up a statue of Caligula in the Temple.
+However, he was intercepted before he got there and rebuffed by the Jews.
 The order had been that if he and his army met opposition, they should kill all who stood against them and carry the rest of the nation off into captivity.
-Instead the Romans slunk off to Syria in defeat and reported to Caligula.
-From that time forward, the fear of reprisal hung over the nation of Israel.
-However, Caligula's sudden death gave the Jews a temporary reprieve.
+Instead, the Romans retreated to Syria in defeat and reported the situation to the emperor.
+From that time forward therefore, the fear of reprisal hung over the nation of Israel, until Caligula's sudden and unexpected death gave the Jews a temporary reprieve.
 Josephus records this, and a lot more, in his Antiquities from 18:8.2 onwards.

 In the decades leading up to the destruction of Jerusalem, the land was terrorised by a rebel group called the "Sicarii" as described by Josephus in War of the Jews 2:13.3.
 Here is a quote from Wikipedia: